-A suitable inflatable stand up paddle board and a paddle of the right size for you play a key role in learning how to balance on a paddle board, especially on an inflatable SUP board.
+A suitable inflatable stand up paddle board and a paddle of the right length for you play a key role in learning how to balance on a paddle board, especially on an inflatable SUP board.
 The more you weight, the taller you are, the bigger your paddle board should be.

-2. How to get on the board
+2. How to get on the board for the first time

-If you are just starting to learn how to paddle board, it’s recommended that you find a place that allows you to get on your paddle board from a standing position, like shallow water.
+If you are just starting to learn how to paddle board, it’s recommended that you find a place that allows you to get on your blow up paddle board from a standing position, like shallow water.
 Also, a dock would be a great place to launch your SUP board, too.
 But that would require other techniques.

 If you are too far back, the tail will sink into the water, and so will the nose of the paddleboard if you are too far forward.
 So if you want to get on the board safely and steadily without falling into the water, always make sure you are right in the middle of the board.

-A bigger and wider board would be able to provide you with more stability, thus making it easier for you to balance on it.
+A bigger and wider paddleboard would be able to provide you with more stability, thus making it easier for you to balance on it.
 If you struggle to balance even when you are kneeling, it could be even more difficult for you to get into the standing position.

 After getting on the board kneeling, try and take a few strokes and see how things go.
 You don’t have to hold the paddle from the top, try holding it shorter and take a few strokes to get the board moving.

-3. How to stand up
+3. How to stand up on your sup

 After kneeling on the board for a while, get ready to stand up and have a real paddle boarding experience.
 If possible, try going into the wind first.
 And then put the paddle in front of you, put your feet where your knees were and then stand up.
 Don’t look down while you are trying to stand up and start paddling immediately.

 Put the SUP paddle in front of you and slowly get from the kneeling position to standing position and use the paddle as a support to help you stand up.
 It might not be a easier way to stand up but it works for certain people.
 And always stay in the middle of the board to make sure that your paddleboard is flat on the water.

 After you start to paddle, always keep your paddle board in the water.
 If you start to lose your balance, get low and put your paddle board in the water.
 The further you get the paddle out to the side, the more stability it’s going to provide you.

-6. Stand right in the middle
+6. Stand right in the middle of your paddle board

 So the center is always the best and most stable position.
 Unless you want to turn the board quickly, stick to the center.
 If you do want to move forward or backward, try making small jumps.
 If you move around by unweighting one foot, the board is going to get extremely unstable.
 The best way to do that is making small jumps.

 And be sure to get yourself a good inflatable stand up paddle board.
-If you haven’t gotten one, go check out the Goosehill Rainbow R Inflatable SUP board.
+If you haven’t gotten one, go check out the Goosehill Rainbow R Blow Up SUP board.
 It’s one of the most excellent inflatalbe paddle board under $600.
-Get yourself a nice SUP board and enjoy your time on the water.
+Get yourself a nice blow up sup paddle board and enjoy your time on the water.